ethereum-optimism/community-hub/src/docs/contribute/README.md

 If this list is too overwhelming you can start by checking out the “Get a Grant” page.

-## 💻 Developers

-As a developer you have a few options to get contributing!
-Build on us, with us, or help move the whole space forward.
-We are happy to have you <3.

-* If you are a dapp developer, check out our [developer docs to get started](/docs/developers/).
-* If you want to get a little deeper into the [OP Stack](https://stack.optimism.io/), we have great docs for [Getting Started with the OP Stack](https://stack.optimism.io/docs/build/getting-started/).
-* If you are looking for inspiration on what to build then check out the [Ideas List](https://github.com/orgs/ethereum-optimism/projects/31/views/3) which has a wide range of ideas from quick builds to mad science innovations.
-Go poke around!
-* And last but not least, if you are familiar with the struggles of developing in the blockchain world, you can help out your fellow developers by joining the [TechNERD program](./contribution-path/techNERDs.md).
-* You can also help [make the developer tutorials better](https://github.com/ethereum-optimism/optimism-tutorial).

-## 📈 Data & Analytics

-Data is an essential ingredient to good decision making.
-We take our data seriously.

-* Check out our existing [Dune dashboards](https://dune.com/optimismfnd) to give you an idea of what we are looking at.
-* If you have a nack for numbers then you should get involved in the [NumbaNERDs program](./contribution-path/numbaNERDs.md)!

 ## 🌍 Accessibility

 At Optimism, we know that we can never truly decentralise if we do not embrace the diversity of our community.
 As such, we take translations seriously.